Samuel-de-Oliveira/CanUseTimer/README.md

 and the program will start in a black window normaly.

 ### How to open in Linux?
+You can install using the `install.sh` file.
+To start it you need to open the terminal in the directory and digit:

+    sudo ./install

+after this the program will install all the libraries needed, to start you can digit in your terminal:

+    sudo canusetimer

+You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).

-For a while Linux not have an install version, to run you need to check if you have Python 3.8 or higher installed, after this you need to open your terminal emulator in folder and run the command:
+If you want to open with python (Not recommended if you are a casusual user) you need to check if you have python3.8 or higher installed in your machine with `python3 --version` commmand, after this you need to open the the terminal in directory and run:

     sudo python3 Main.py